johansi/nnlib/README.md

 # nnlib
-These are various functions and tools around deep learning with pytorch, tensorrt, labeling and so one.
+This library implements some ready to use deep learning leaners in Pytorch for various use cases, mostly in the field of computer vision.

+Current implemented learners:

+- 2D landmark detection learner with heatmaps.
+Various backends and loss functions are implemented
+- image classification learner
+- image regression learner

+ There are also some other functionalities around deep learning, i.e.:

+ - automatic batchsize estimation
+ - tools for neural net data preparation
+ - image manipulation tools
+ - different backends for inferencing (Pytorch, TensorRT)
+ - tools for communication with SPS

-# dependencies for anaconda
+# dependencies

-- jupyter lab (conda install jupyterlab)
+- jupyter lab
-- pytorch (conda install -c pytorch pytorch)
+- pytorch
-- torchvision (conda install -c pytorch torchvision)
+- torchvision
-- opencv (conda install -c anaconda opencv)
+- opencv
-- fastprogressbar (conda install -c fastai fastprogress)
+- fastprogressbar
-- numba (conda install -c numba numba)
+- numba
-- scipy (conda install scipy)
+- scipy
-- matplotlib (conda install matplotlib)
+- matplotlib
-- ipywidgets (conda install -c anaconda ipywidgets)
+- ipywidgets
-- numpy (conda install numpy)
+- numpy
-- tensorrt (only for tensorrt fast inference)
+- tensorrt (only for tensorrt fast inference) -> for installation see official documents from nvidia
-- Pillow (conda install -c anaconda pillow)
+- Pillow
-- pynvml (conda install -c conda-forge pynvml)
+- pynvml
-- scikit-image (conda install -c anaconda scikit-image)
+- scikit-image
 - snap7 (only for communication with SPS)

+# installation
+0. Library works best with linux based os (like ubuntu).
+Windows isn´t the best with Pytorch, some problems with the dataloaders from Pytorch.
+1. Download installer of [anaconda](https://www.anaconda.com/products/individual) for linux
+2. Make the script executable with `chmod +x Anaconda3-2021.11-Linux-x86_64.sh`
+3. Install it with `./Anaconda3-2021.11-Linux-x86_64.sh`.
+4. Make new environment with `conda create --name nnlib python=3.7`
+5. Activate environment `conda activate nnlib`
- conda install -c fastai -c pytorch -c anaconda -c numba -c conda-forge jupyterlab pytorch torchvision opencv fastprogress numba scipy matplotlib ipywidgets numpy pillow pynvml scikit-image ipykernel
+6. Install dependencies with following command `conda install -c fastai -c pytorch -c anaconda -c numba -c conda-forge jupyterlab pytorch torchvision opencv fastprogress numba scipy matplotlib ipywidgets numpy pillow pynvml scikit-image ipykernel`
+7. Go to the root folder of the library and install it with `python setup.py install`
+8. Now you can use the library